 Students accepted into a Doctorate Program at Robert Morris University are eligible to apply for financial aid.
 Generally, students seeking a graduate or professional degree are eligible to receive up to $20,500 per academic year in Federal Direct Loans.
 In order for your Federal Direct loan eligibility to be reviewed, you must submit a Free Application for Federal Student Aid (FAFSA) each academic year.
-A Federal PIN number will be required to electronically sign the FAFSA.
+A FSA User ID will be required to electronically sign the FAFSA.

 Note: International students are not eligible to receive federal financial aid.
 Also, students must be enrolled at least half time for any federal aid to post to their account.